REDSIM/VRCLightVolumes/Documentation/HowToUse_Shadows.md

 | [Debugging](./HowToUse_Debugging.md) |
 | [How It Works](./HowToUse_HowItWorks.md) |

 Point, Spot and Area lights can cast shadows onto surfaces with a [shader that supports VRC Light Volumes](./CompatibleShaders.md).
 Baked shadows work on moving props and avatars.
-Bake again when the light or a shadow-casting object moves.

 ![Point and Spot Light Volumes casting shadows from columns and a lamp frame.](./Preview_9.png)